 A playlist alone is not enough.
 Users need software that can interpret it.
 These applications act as the interface between the playlist and the streaming servers.

-The app does not provide content; it only organises and displays streams from the playlist.
+The app does not provide content; it only organizes and displays streams from the playlist.

 Risks Associated With Unauthorized Free Playlists